EBR school board member claims 11 guns confiscated from campuses this school year

 "There are ongoing investigations right now and a lot of those things are going to come out whenever they give the data assessment about how those things are even plausible on school campuses," said Lanus.

-We were also unable to interview superintendent Lamont Cole, who just two days before, discussed school safety at that same panel.
+Two days before, Superintendent Lamont Cole discussed school safety at that same panel.
 Right now, Lanus says Cole is doing everything he can behind the scenes.

 "I think they will hear from him, and I think those concerns are honest I think those concerns are true.
 I think the people need to continue to let that be known.
 If you want to hear from the superintendent, make sure you get on his schedule.
 If you want to talk to the superintendent, let's schedule some workshops."